-- A. Air dryer (if applicable) - B. Tanks (wet (supply), primary, & secondary) - C. Hoses (routing and condition) and ABS wiring a.
-The applicant should verbalize the fact that if there is no air dryer that the wet tank shall have a water ejection valve & a safety valve.
+- a.
+Air dryer (if applicable) - b.
+Tanks (wet (supply), primary, & secondary) - c.
+Hoses (routing and condition) and ABS wiring

 Procedure for inspecting the items above shall be visual and the applicant should verbalize items such as: proper drain, proper mounting, condition, hoses have proper routing.